 2. Import your historical transactions by connecting your accounts via API or uploading the CSV transaction history report exported by your exchanges.

-3. Finally, generate your tax reports based on this imported data with the click of a button.
+3. Finally, generate your complete crypto tax reports with the click of a button.

 You can test out the software yourself by creating a free account here.